TownyAdvanced/TownyResources/README.md

 ###### Collecting Town Resources
 - To collect town resources, as a mayor/assistant/treasurer, enter your town and run `/t resources collect`
 - The available resources will then be dropped at your position.
+###### Re-rolling Town Resources
+- If your server has enabled re-rolling, you will be able to use /t resources reroll, for a fee.
+- This will cause your town's resources to be re-discovered.
 ### Nation Production
 ###### Information
 - Nation production & collection information is shown on the nation screen.
 Example: